Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Rotation-induced anisotropy in Newtonian white dwarfs

+in steps of $0.25$ dex.
+For each central density, the rotation rate is assigned through the proxy $f=\Omega/\Omega_{K,0}(\rho_c)$, where $\Omega_{K,0}$ is computed from the corresponding non-rotating reference model.
+Since this proxy is tied to the baseline configuration, the final admissibility diagnostics are evaluated on the rotating solution itself.
+For each model we store $(M,R)$, the interior profiles, and the diagnostics $\epsilon$ and $\Omega/\Omega_K(M,R)$.

-For global scans we sample $\log_{10}\rho_c\in[6,11]$ in steps of $0.25$ dex.
-As basic robustness checks, we (i) tighten solver tolerances for representative models, (ii) increase the maximum integration radius, and (iii) locally refine the density sampling near the high-density end.
-Within the numerical resolution of these checks, the tabulated readout and the trends with the rotation proxy remain stable.
+As robustness checks, we repeated representative integrations with tighter solver tolerances, larger maximum integration radii, and locally refined central-density sampling near the high-density end.
+These tests did not change the tabulated readout or the reported trends within the numerical precision relevant for the figures and tables below.